pgeu/pgeu-system/docs/confreg/configuring.md

 starts out as a high value that is decreased as either the conference draws closer or it starts approaching sold out.

+Notify about registrations
+: Send an email to the notification address every time somebody registers or has their registration canceled.

 Send welcome mail
 : Should an email be sent to the attendee confirming that they have completed their registration.